fivequarters/q5/docs/release-notes/fusebit-http-api.md

 _Released 2/23/22_

-- **Bugfix** Fix an issue where if no schedule is defined, it won't error out during function build.
+- **Bugfix** Allow an empty schedule to be used in an entity specification.

 ## Version 1.35.4